A Brief History of the Young Engagé School at Fort Vancouver

 - Instruct students on skills that were required for Hudson’s Bay employees as would have been needed in the 19th Century.

 - Begin training in historic reenactment and basic interpretation (public speaking/information sharing)

 - Offer practical experience in cultural demonstrations, program, and events.

 - Require safe practices while volunteering at Fort Vancouver.

-To learn more about the program, find out if you are a candidate, and the Application Process, click these links or write to the address below.
+To learn more about the program and find out if you are a candidate, visit the Application Information page.

 Curriculum of the Young Engagé School